 Formal Entry Requirements

 All students studying for A Level would be expected to have five GCSEs A*-C in academic subjects (of which two must be B grades) including GCSE English Language.
 We will count Level 2 Btec Diplomas towards this total, but only merits and distinctions will be counted and each diploma will count as one GCSE.
-Additionally, you will need GCSE Maths, plus GCSE ICT at C or above or Level 2 Btec ICT at Merit or above or OCR National at pass or above.
+Additionally, you will need both GCSE Maths and GCSE ICT at C or above, or Level 2 Btec ICT at Distinction or OCR National at pass or above.

 What does the course involve?